QubesOS/qubes-doc/developer/system/passwordless-root.md

 # joanna.
 ```

+## Configuration changes

-Below is a complete list of configuration made according to the above statement, with (not necessary complete) list of mechanisms depending on each of them:
+Below is a complete list of configuration changes made according to the above statement, with a (not necessarily complete) list of mechanisms depending on each of them:

 1. sudo (`/etc/sudoers.d/qubes`):